shanelindsay/shanelindsay.github.io/lab.md

 I welcome enquiries from prospective MSc, MRes, and PhD students whose interests overlap with language, cognition, memory, or methods.
 The University of Hull offers [postgraduate research routes](https://www.hull.ac.uk/study/postgraduate), and funded opportunities are sometimes available through university or external schemes.
 Current doctoral work is outlined on the [Research Students]({{ '/research-students/' | relative_url }}) page.

 I am also open to collaboration on projects connected to psycholinguistics, cognition, eye tracking, learning and memory, or methodological questions in psychology.
 For supervision or collaboration, email [S.Lindsay@hull.ac.uk](mailto:S.Lindsay@hull.ac.uk).

+## A good first enquiry

+The most useful initial message usually includes:

+- the question or topic you want to work on
+- your current stage and disciplinary background
+- the methods you already know, or want to learn
+- whether you are exploring a dissertation, Masters project, PhD application, or collaboration

+That makes it much easier to judge fit, suggest a realistic next step, and point you to the most relevant part of the current research programme.